Elizabeth Hatton: Death and burial

 Hatton died on 3 January 1646, and was buried in the parish church of St Andrew Holborn.

 Legacy

 Hatton left two sums of £100 in her will to be used to buy land in the Parish of Stoke Poges in Buckinghamshire, England.
-The monies generated to be used for the poor, sickly and impotent in the Parish.
+The monies generated are to be used for the poor, sickly and impotent in the Parish.
 It forms part of the Stoke Poges United Charity.
 In 2023 a new housing development road called Lady Hatton Place in Stoke Poges was named after her.